Accessibility of the festival

 Autor: George Becker (Pexels.com)

-We’ve updated our festival website to be accessible for people with visual impairments.
-Screen readers can now read our articles and the full festival program.
+We have adapted the festival website so that it is accessible to people with visual impairments.
+Screen reader applications can read our articles as well as the full festival programme.

 Pride Café

-Dorado Kinský Café is fully wheelchair accessible, including a barrier-free toilet.
-There are a few steps from the café to the terrace, but there is an alternative, fully accessible entrance.
-The staff will gladly assist you.
+Café Dorado Kinský is fully wheelchair accessible, including an accessible toilet.
+There are a few steps leading to the terrace, but wheelchair users can use an alternative entrance that is fully accessible.
+Staff will be happy to assist.

 Pride Cinema

-Both the café and cinema spaces at Edison Filmhub are wheelchair accessible.
-Use the side entrance from Jeruzalémská Street.
-A barrier-free toilet is available.
-For detailed info, visit presbariery.cz.
+Both the café and cinema spaces at Edison Filmhub are accessible.
+Please use the side entrance from Jeruzalémská Street.
+An accessible toilet is available.

 Pride House

-The French Institute has an elevator and accessible toilets.
+The French Institute building is accessible via an elevator, and accessible toilets are available.

 Pride Parade